henrikmotzkus/AutomationDemo/README.md

 henrik.motzkus@microsoft.com

 # 6. Status
-This is work in progress and infinitely evolving
+This is work in progress and infinitely evolving.

+Disclaimer: This demo doesn't explains the concepts itself.
+It combines the various features and demonstrates the value.
+For education please visit the official documentation.

 # 7. Demo steps